prettier/prettier/docs/rationale.md

 ### Multi-line objects

 By default, Prettier’s printing algorithm prints expressions on a single line if they fit.
 Objects are used for a lot of different things in JavaScript, though, and sometimes it really helps readability if they stay multiline.
 See [object lists], [nested configs], [stylesheets] and [keyed methods], for example.
-We haven't been able to find a good rule for all those cases, so Prettier instead keeps objects multiline if there's a newline between the `{` and the first key in the original source code.
+We haven’t been able to find a good rule for all those cases, so Prettier instead keeps objects multiline if there’s a newline between the `{` and the first key in the original source code.
 A consequence of this is that long singleline objects are automatically expanded, but short multiline objects are never collapsed.

-**Tip:** If you have a multiline object that you'd like to join up into a single line:
+**Tip:** If you have a multiline object that you’d like to join up into a single line:

 ```js
 const user = {